-EPCOT is an ever-changing place.
-Walt himself wanted the parks to be lively and up to date, never having the feel of a dusty old museum or relic.
+Epcot is an ever-changing place.
+Walt Disney himself wanted the parks to be lively and up to date, never having the feel of a dusty old museum or relic.
 However, a balance must always be found between the old and the new.
-Many fans feel that during the dark days of the Eisner years, much that was traditional, classic and most of all unique was lost in favor of off the shelf rides with no real character, simply because they were cheaper to build and maintain.
+Many fans feel that during the dark days of the Eisner years, much that was traditional, classic, and most of all unique was lost in favor of off-the-shelf rides with no real character, simply because they were cheaper to build and maintain.
 Regardless of personal feelings as to why certain things were done or not done, the fact remains that much has changed in the parks over the years.
 If you have not visited in some time, you might be caught off guard.
 Here, then, is a guide to the major changes that have taken place at Epcot since the park’s inception.

-Epcot Disney opened in 1982 as an entirely different style of theme park.
+Epcot Disney opened in 1982 and was formerly known as Epcot Center.
+It was opened as an entirely different style of theme park during that time.
 Divided into two major sections, Future World and the World Showcase, Epcot was designed as a celebration of human accomplishment.
-Future World was dedicated to new and emerging technology, while the World Showcase was a World’s Fair style celebration of global cultures.
+Future World was dedicated to new and emerging technology, while the World Showcase was a World’s Fair-style celebration of global cultures.
 At the time, Epcot did not contain any of the traditional Disney characters, as it was designed to be an educational park.
 However, Epcot did offer its own photo and autograph opportunities in the form of new characters such as the beloved Figment and Dreamfinder from Journey Into Imagination.

 Journey Into Imagination underwent perhaps one of the most controversial of all Disney rehabs as part of the mid-1990s redo.
 Captain EO (itself a replacement for Magic Journeys) had long since closed to make room for Honey I Shrunk the Audience, and the Eisner team felt that the ride should match up with the film.
 So despite the continued popularity of the original, Journey Into Imagination was closed and reopened as a visit to the Imagination Institute.
 Dreamfinder and Figment were no more, and neither was the beloved attraction.
 Guests complained about the new ride, now simply called Imagination, and with good reason.
 Not only missing the much-loved characters, but also lacking plot, substance, and point, the new ride was simply bad.
 So extensive was the complaint list that Disney made an attempt to fix the ride.
 The Imagination Institute theme remained, but Figment returned as the host, unfortunately having been transformed from a loveable child dragon into an obnoxious early-teenage boy dragon.
 Although Dreamfinder was still missing and the ride still terrible, complaints tapered off.
 Now, however, with Iger at the helm, there is talk of the original Imagineer who designed the original ride taking on the task of returning Journey Into Imagination to its former glory.
 Only time will tell.